Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 ### Composable

-The protocol is composable; the design is centered generality such that it can easily be integrated into other smart contract systems as a "money lego" to comprise more complex derivatives.
+The protocol is composable; generality is centered in the design such that it can easily be integrated into other smart contract systems as a "money lego" to comprise more complex derivatives.

 ## Mechanism

-The Valorem protocol, at it's core, is non-custodial engine for the underwriting and physical settlement of options.
+The Valorem protocol, at its core, is a non-custodial engine for the underwriting and physical settlement of options.
 The engine utilizes the [ERC1155 multi-token standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-1155/) to gas-efficiently tokenize long and short positions, or options and claims.
-Actors on chain &#151; either individuals using their wallets or protocols using smart contracts &#151; can create a new option type, defined as the unique tuple with regard option contract properties.
+Actors on chain &#151; either individuals using their wallets or protocols using smart contracts &#151; can create a new option type, defined as the unique tuple with regard to the option contract's properties.
 They can then write options of that type.
 Writing issues a fungible option token, and a non-fungible claim token, representing a claim to the collateral used for writing, or the exercise asset if assigned exercise via a fair assignment algorithm.
 The tokens